 |(Unaudited) (Dollars in thousands, except per share data)|

-The Company will host a conference call to discuss the fourth quarter and fiscal year 2019 results at 10:30 a.m.
+The Company will host a conference call to discuss the fourth quarter and fiscal year 2020 results at 10:30 a.m.
 Eastern Time today.
-Investors and other interested parties may access the teleconference by dialing (844) 795-4614 or (661) 378-9639 and providing conference identification number 3898581.
+Investors and other interested parties may access the teleconference by dialing (888) 771-4371 or (847) 585-4405 and providing conference ID 49992969.
 A live web cast of the conference call will be provided on the Company’s investor relations website at http://investors.liquidityservices.com.
-An archive of the web cast will be available on the Company’s website until December 10, 2020 at 11:59 p.m.
+An archive of the web cast will be available on the Company’s website until December 8, 2021 at 11:59 p.m.
 ET.
-An audio replay of the teleconference will also be available until December 24, 2019 at 1:30 p.m.
-ET.
-To listen to the replay, dial (855) 859-2056 or (404) 537-3406 and provide conference identification number 3898581.
-Both replays will be available starting at 1:30 p.m.
+To listen to the replay, visit the Liquidity Services investor relations site.
+The replay will be available starting at 1:30 p.m.
 ET on the day of the call.

 To supplement our consolidated financial statements presented in accordance with generally accepted accounting principles (GAAP), we use certain non-GAAP measures of certain components of financial performance.
-These non-GAAP measures include earnings before interest, taxes, depreciation and amortization (EBITDA), Adjusted EBITDA, Adjusted Net Loss and Adjusted Earnings per Share.
+These non-GAAP measures include earnings before interest, taxes, depreciation and amortization (EBITDA), Adjusted EBITDA, Adjusted Net Income (Loss) and Adjusted Earnings per Share.
 These non-GAAP measures are provided to enhance investors’ overall understanding of our current financial performance and prospects for the future.
 We use EBITDA and Adjusted EBITDA: (a) as measurements of operating performance because they assist us in comparing our operating performance on a consistent basis as they do not reflect the impact of items not directly resulting from our core operations; (b) for planning purposes, including the preparation of our internal annual operating budget; (c) to allocate resources to enhance the financial performance of our business; (d) to evaluate the effectiveness of our operational strategies; and (e) to evaluate our capacity to fund capital expenditures and expand our business.
-Adjusted net loss is used to arrive at EBITDA and Adjusted EBITDA calculations, and adjusted EPS is the result of our adjusted net loss and diluted shares outstanding.
+Adjusted EPS is the result of our Adjusted Net Income (Loss) and diluted shares outstanding.